 The settings set here will be saved, and applied for every subsequent playback action.

 Jumps to the beginning of the media.

 Stops the media playback (and repositions to the beginning).

 Starts playing the stopped or paused media.

 Jumps to the end of the media.

 Drag the volume bar and move the mouse to the left to decrease or to the right to increase the volume.
 The setting set here will be saved, and applied for every subsequent playback action.

 Drag the balance bar and move the mouse to the left to mute the right speaker or to the right to mute the left speaker(Available using Internet Explorer). *

 Resizes to full screen.
 This button is only available when the media type is video.

 * Media files recorded in stereo format can be played back from the view of only one of the participants using the Verba special balance control.
-Stereo recording has to be enabled in the Verba configuration.
+The stereo recording has to be enabled in the Verba configuration.
 For more information, see Verba Deployment Guide.